Biosecurity is about reducing the risk of introducing or spreading invasive non-native species (and other things like diseases) in the countryside.

 - Arrive with clean, dry footwear and equipment.

-- DRY - dry your kit & footwear thoroughly, some species can live for many days in damp, moist conditions.
+- DRY - dry your kit and clothing thoroughly, some species can live weeks in damp, moist conditions.

 Read more about biosecurity